Best Sony TVs 2025: 6 top OLED and Mini LED models recommended by our experts

 No UK catch-up apps

-If money is no object, the A95L is the best Sony TV around, as was the case with its 2022 predecessor, the A95K.
-The second-gen QD-OLED screen offers more brightness and vibrancy, while also being more efficient to run.
+Which is why, if money is no object, the A95L is still the Sony TV we recommend.
+The second-gen QD-OLED screen offers more brightness and vibrancy while also being more efficient to run.

-Not only is it brighter than most rivals, it packs more detail too, so bright highlights contain delicate colour shading that most TVs will omit.
-The picture is bursting with texture too, especially within the shadow detail, and this helps give skin tones their realistic feel.
+Not only is it brighter than most basic OLED rivals, but it also packs more detail, so bright highlights contain delicate colour shading that most TVs will omit.
+The picture is bursting with texture, too, especially within shadows, and this helps give skin tones their realistic feel.

 The superb contrast makes for a high degree of three-dimensionality, which, combined with the level of nuance on show, makes for a very solid image.
 Despite all its fireworks, it never looks anything but authentic – a rare skill in the TV world.

 And on the audio side, it's very impressive.
-The A95K's actuator-based system has been tweaked slightly, but it still vibrates the screen to create sound, allowing effects to be precisely placed within the picture (so dialogue comes from characters' mouths).
+The actuator-based system of the previous A95K has been tweaked slightly, but it still vibrates the screen to create sound, allowing effects to be precisely placed within the picture (so dialogue comes from characters' mouths, for example).
 It's certainly direct, but it also extends the soundstage far beyond the confines of the TV, adding a very welcome sense of space.
-There's plenty of detail to the sound too, though it's a little light on bass.
+There's plenty of detail to the sound, too, though it's a little light on bass.

-Downsides?
-There are only two HDMI 2.1 ports, so gamers will have to do some port switching when changing between consoles.
+The only downside is that there are only two HDMI 2.1 ports, so gamers will have to do some port switching if they have multiple top-notch game sources.
 It also launched without UK terrestrial catch-up apps or Dolby Vision gaming, but both have since been added via updates.

 Read the full Sony A95L review